Unit 1: Introduction: Responsible conduct of research (RCR), rigor and reproducibility in the complex world of biomedical data science (3 hours)

 Produce realistic mock results from the study design and analytic plans developed in parts 3.1 and 3.2.
 For these mock results, interpret the findings in relation to the provided research aim.
 Be sure to consider your confidence in the results, and how aspects of the study design may influence bias and precision that in turn impact your conclusions.

-Unit 4: Predictive Modeling (6 hours)
+Unit 4: Design and reporting of predictive models (6 hours)

 This section focuses on aspects of data modeling, feature engineering, clustering and classification (as part of predictive modeling).
 Along with discussing a case study, we will review rubrics for standardized reporting of predictive models.